 People who are charged with criminal offences are often released in the community under conditions by which they must abide.
 These conditions are meant to ensure the safety of the public while an offender awaits trial.
 If a condition of your release is too onerous or is no longer required to protect the public, you can apply to the Court to change it.
-This may have to be done through the Court of Queen’s Bench of Alberta (the Province’s Superior Court) which requires a special application in Queen’s Bench Chambers.
+This may have to be done through the Court of Queen’s Bench of Ontario (the Province’s Superior Court) which requires a special application in Queen’s Bench Chambers.
 If you have concerns with your conditions, please bring a copy of them to your first appointment with one of our lawyers and they will provide you with the assistance you require.

 Whether or not your items are returned could depend on whether or not they were seized for safe-keeping or are being retained by police as evidence.
 One of Maple Crown Law Group’s lawyers can explain to you why your items were seized and the procedure you can follow to have them returned to you as soon as possible.